The-Old-Castle-Defense/docs/tutorials/how-to-upgrade-nft.md

 {% endcontent-ref %}

 {% hint style="warning" %}
 The price includes a service commission of 6%.
-After deducting the commission, the {{tt}} invested by the participants is collected in the treasury.
+After deducting the commission, the {tt} invested by the participants is collected in the treasury.
 After the victory of your Faction, the invested funds will be returned and a reward will be awarded.
 {% endhint %}